muhammadhassan1102/COMP3005/README.md

 Step 1: Make sure pscopg2 is installed

-navigate to command prompt on windows. enter the following command.
+Navigate to the command prompt on Windows.
+Enter the following command.
 $ pip3 install psycopg2

 Step 2: Create a new database on pgadmin.